 Permanent seed brachytherapy is when your doctor puts very small radioactive metal seeds into your prostate gland.
 The seeds slowly release a low level of radiation into the area of the prostate over a few months.

-Temporary brachytherapy is when radioactive seeds are put into your prostate gland.
+Temporary brachytherapy is when radioactive pellets are put into your prostate gland.
 Your doctor takes them out at the end of the treatment.
-Once they're taken out you're not radioactive.
+It is also called high dose rate (HDR) brachytherapy.

-Having brachytherapy can cause some long term side effects such as passing wee (urine) more often and difficulty getting an erection.
-Find out about what your doctor might suggest if you have these side effects.
+Brachytherapy can cause some long term side effects such as passing wee (urine) more often and difficulty getting an erection.